mochi-hpc-experiments/platform-configurations/README.md

 * Mercury is usually configured with either `ofi` or `ucx` support for most communication transports.
 The corresponding libfabric or ucx package configurations determine how those abstractions will use the network.
+* You must add the external `mochi-spack-packages` repository in your environment in order to gain access to the complete collection of Mochi packages.
+See discussion of this point in the previous section for details.

 ```
 # The following options are used by packages that Mochi depends